krishgoel/krishgoel.com-v2/static/data/projects/vkyd.md

 ## **Future aspects**

-Looking at the bigger picture, I believe we would be looking to expand into more fashion classes including Ethnic Indian clothing for women since that’s an upcoming sector with wide deals of wastage of resources.
+Looking at the bigger picture, I believe we would have expanded into more fashion classes including Ethnic Indian clothing for women since that’s an major sector with wide wastage of resources.

-Another sector VKYD could branch into would be supporting creators more directly by launching its own production houses celebrating the upcoming talent including and not limited to rappers, EDM enthusiasts, etc.
+Another sector VKYD could branch into would be supporting creators more hands-on by launching its own production houses celebrating the upcoming talent including and not limited to rappers, EDM enthusiasts, etc.

 ## **The Design and Aesthetic**

 The currently built prototypes (hosted on the aforementioned links) have a UI built around Neomorphism in tones of dark smoke indicating the coming-of-age aspect of VKYD.

 ![](images/uploads/projects/vkyd/vkydlandingpage.webp)

-## C**urrent status**

-Since VKYD’s conception in June of 2020, our team of 3 has been able to bring together a team of 5+ talented fashion designing enthusiasts from our school, collaborate with 4 manufacturers based in Delhi, get samples from various sources, and come up with 2 collections ready to be launched.

-While we had to decelerate VKYD due to our academic commitments in November and eventually call it off due to college, the thrill we experience in working and learning together is unmatched.